Rahul-Uoft/Match-Prediciton/README.md

 ## Overview

 This repo is used to predict League of Legends matches.
 It uses Bayesian analysis and a logistic regression model.
-The model is based on the likelihood of a team winning a game based on having a gold lead at 20 minutes.
+The model is based on the likelihood of a team winning a game based on having a level lead or a certain number of minions killed at 10 minutes.

 ## File Structure